fongandrew/bueller-wheel/tests/README.md

 ```
 tests/
-├── fixtures/          # Test case definitions
+├── specs/             # Test case definitions
 │   ├── simple-task/
 │   │   ├── setup/     # Initial issues directory structure
-│   │   └── verify.ts  # Verification script (TypeScript)
+│   │   └── run.ts     # Test script (runs Bueller + verification)
 │   └── ...
+├── test-runner.ts     # Test runner that executes all specs
-├── verify-utils.ts    # Shared utilities for verification scripts
+├── verify-utils.ts    # Shared utilities for test scripts
 └── README.md          # This file
 ```

-Test runner is located at: `src/test-runner.ts`

 ## How Tests Work

-1. Each test case is a directory under `fixtures/` containing:
+1. Each test case is a directory under `specs/` containing:
    - `setup/` - A complete issues directory with pre-made markdown files
-   - `verify.ts` - A TypeScript script that verifies the test outcome
+   - `run.ts` - A TypeScript script that runs Bueller and verifies the outcome

-2. The test runner (`src/test-runner.ts`):
+2. The test runner (`tests/test-runner.ts`):
    - Builds the bueller script (`npm run build`)
    - For each test case:
-     - Creates a temporary directory in `.test-tmp/` (git-ignored)
+     - Creates a temporary directory in `.test-tmp/` (git-ignored, inside the repo for node_modules access)
-     - Copies the built script and node_modules into it
+     - Copies the built script into it
-     - Copies the test fixture
+     - Copies the test fixture (setup directory)
-     - Runs bueller with a 60-second timeout and max 10 iterations
-     - Executes the verification script using `tsx`
+     - Executes the `run.ts` script using `tsx`
      - Reports success/failure

-3. Verification scripts should:
+3. Test scripts (`run.ts`) should:
    - Import utilities from `../../verify-utils.js`
+   - Call `runBueller()` to execute Bueller with specific CLI args
    - Check that issues moved to expected directories
    - Verify file contents if needed
    - Throw `VerificationError` for failures